fnunnari/YALLAH/Docs/Manual/Manual - Authoring - Unity Deploy.md

 * Set `Rendering Mode` to `Fade`

-The transpareny will be nice, but if you look the hair from inside the head, the backface culling will let you see outside the head.
+The transparency will be nice, but if you look the hair from inside the head, the backface culling will let you see outside the head.
 With some hair model and camera angles, this is not acceptable.